Jonno12345/TileIconifier/README.md

  - Create custom shortcuts to Steam games, Chrome apps, Windows Store apps and explorer shortcuts, or any other shortcut target you wish using custom VBS script launchers.
  - Extract icons from the software EXE/DLL, without using any other external program.
  - Move and resize the image to where you want it within the tile, allowing more customisation than simply a full sized image.
- - Support Languages: English, Russian (happy to add other languages if anyone can help with translation).
+ - Supported Languages: English, Russian (happy to add other languages if anyone can help with translation).

 --------------